slevithan/regex-recursion/README.md

 // → ['Racecar', 'ABBA', 'edivide']
 ```

+Palindromes are sequences that read the same backwards as forwards.
 In the example above, the max length of matched palindromes is 31.
 That's because it sets the max recursion depth to 15 with `(?R=15)`.
 So, depth 15 × 2 chars (left + right) for each depth level + 1 optional unbalanced char in the middle = 31.
 To match longer palindromes, the max recursion depth can be increased to a max of 100, which would enable matching palindromes up to 201 characters long.

 #### Match palindromes as complete words